jdtsmith/autoftp/README.md

 If your FTP server supports the `SITE` FTP command for sending custom commands to the server, you can specify a command to send after files are uploaded with `-r|--remote-command`.
 If configured in the `.autoftp` config file (see below), the remote command can even be multi-line.
 Note that newline characters are not permitted in FTP commands, so they are translated to null characters ('\0').
 Your FTP server's `SITE` handlers would need to be able to translate these.
 Recent versions of the [`uftpd.py`](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD) MicroPython FTP server include `SITE` support for `exec`'ing remote python statements.

-If `-r|--remote-match` patterns are specified, the `remote-command` will _only_ be run after uploading files which match these patterns.
+If `-m|--remote-match` patterns are specified, the `remote-command` will _only_ be run after uploading files which match these patterns.

 N.B.: The `SITE` command *must not block*, or the FTP server will likely stop functioning.
-In the context of `exec`'d MicroPython statements, these must return immediately (typically after setting a flag in the main module/object/etc. to signal a stop and reload).
+In the context of `exec`'d MicroPython statements, they must return immediately (typically after setting a flag in the main module/object/etc. to signal a stop and reload).
 See below for examples.

 ### `.autoftp` Config File